crmne/paolino.me/_posts/2026-08-27-rubyllm-2-0-providers-and-protocols.md

 OpenAI now has two chat APIs.
 RubyLLM 2.0 supports both, but defaults to Responses.

-That means reasoning models can use tools and extended thinking together, which Chat Completions (in OpenAI) cannot express.
-It also gives RubyLLM access to newer OpenAI features without adding special cases to the old API.
+Responses gives RubyLLM access to encrypted reasoning content, provider-run tools, and newer OpenAI features.
+The application can use those features through the same chat API.

 If you still need Chat Completions, choose it for one chat: